DiamondLightSource/atip/README.rst

     * ``get_value(field)`` - get the value for a given field on the element.
     * ``set_value(field, value)`` - set the value for a given field on the element, appends the change to the queue.
-    * ``make_change(field, set_value)`` - change the value of the specifed
-      field on the at element, predominantly used by the queue to make changes, but can also be called directly to avoid putting a change on the queue.

 ATLatticeDataSource:
     * ``get_fields()`` - return the fields on the lattice.